-the 2000s calibration.
-Intuitively, a high volatility of monetary policy shocks for the 1980s calibration means that typically interest rate increases are followed by declines in economic activity.
-Conversely, volatile demand shocks and a higher output gap weight in the monetary policy rule $\gamma^x$ allow the model to match the positive relationship in the right plot of Panel B. Whether one interprets the demand shock as a credit spread or as an expected growth shock, it is empirically plausible that its volatility increased from the first subperiod to the second subperiod.
+the 1980s calibration means that typically interest rate increases are followed by declines in economic activity.
+Conversely, volatile demand shocks and a high output gap weight in the monetary policy rule $\gamma^x$ allow the model to match the positive relationship in the right plot of Panel B. Whether one interprets the demand shock as a credit spread or as an expected growth shock, it is empirically plausible that its volatility increased from the first subperiod to the second subperiod.

 Finally, Panel C shows the lead-lag relationship between inflation and the fed funds rate for the 1980s and 2000s, both in the data and in the model.
-The empirical fed funds rate showed a somewhat more than one-for-one increase with inflation in both subperiods, though the fed funds rate increases more and peaks earlier in the first subperiod.
+The empirical fed funds rate shows a more than one-for-one increase with inflation in both subperiods, though the fed funds rate increases more and peaks earlier in the first subperiod.
 While the corresponding model moments are functions of all parameters, they are closely linked to the monetary policy rule parameters.
 In particular, while the calibrated inflation weights $\gamma^{\pi}$ in Table 1 are greater than one for both subperiods, the 1980s calibration features a higher inflation weight $\gamma^{\pi}$ and a lower inertia parameter $\rho^{i}$ , while the 2000s calibration features a lower inflation weight $\gamma^{\pi}$ and a higher inertia parameter $\rho^{i}$ .